ZwodahS/ZwodahS/devlog/croprotation/production-engine-builder.md

 Even though I don't usually plan for my full build at the start of each run, knowing what is available changes what I pick in each draft.
 By adding a fog of war, it makes drafting extremely random at the start, which I didn't like.

-I now just lean into the front-loaded planning playstyle by adding a bookmarking quality of life feature.

 ## Length of game
 The length of a run often gets ignored when talking about the design and balance of a game.
 This is because it feels like you could cut some games in half and have it still functionally be the same game.